ordinals/ord/docs/src/inscriptions.md

 Reinscriptions
 --------------

-Previously inscribed sats can be reinscribed with the `--reinscribe` command.
-This will append an inscription to a sat, not change the initial inscription in any way.
+Previously inscribed sats can be reinscribed with the `--reinscribe` command if the inscription is present in the wallet.
+This will only append an inscription to a sat, not change the initial inscription.

 Reinscribe with satpoint:
 `ord wallet inscribe --fee-rate <FEE_RATE> --reinscribe --file <FILE> --satpoint <SATPOINT>`